DAS Stakeholder Roles and Responsibilities

 The Authority Holding Jurisdiction (AHJ) will in most cases be the local Fire Marshal.
 The role of the AHJ is to uphold the adopted fire code.
 WA State Fire Code, Section 510.6.2 requires buildings in their jurisdiction complete the DAS Transition properly.
 The AHJs will be working closely with the PSERN Project to coordinate communications with buildings.
 Property Owners/Building Managers can direct compliance questions to their local Fire Marshal.
 The PSERN Project is currently working on creating a contact list of AHJs in King County.

 Property Owners/Building Managers

 Distributed Antenna System (DAS) Vendors need to be contracted by the Property Owner/Building Management.
 The role of the DAS Vendor is to assess the buildings current DAS by September 1, 2021, reconfigure the DAS to meet performance requirements for the new broadcast system, and validate performance with the Radio Operator and the AHJ.
-The PSERN Project is currently working on details for the DAS Transition process and will be sharing that information soon.
+Click here for details on actions that DAS Vendors need to take prior to September 1, 2021.

 Radio End-Users (Emergency Personnel & AHJs)

 The Radio End-Users are primarily fire fighters, law enforcement, and other emergency personnel who may need to utilize DAS within a property as part of an emergency response.
 AHJs will require annual testing of DAS.